Just because the days are growing shorter and the evenings are getting cooler doesn’t mean the camping season has to come to an end.

 A warm water bottle in your sleeping bag can do wonders for keeping you warm in freezing temperatures.
 Simply fill a non-insulated stainless-steel or BPA-free water bottle with warm water and place it into your sleeping bag before you get in.

 Stick the bottle at the bottom of the bag to keep your toes warm, or place it near your belly to heat your core.

 Tip 6: If You Wake Up To Pee, Don’t Hold It Until Morning

 When your bladder is full, your body uses a lot of energy keeping your urine warm.
 Although there’s not much worse than leaving your warm sleeping bag in the middle of the night, the longer you wait to go, the colder you’ll get.

 Once you empty it your body needs less energy to keep warm.
 Plus, your need to pee won’t distract you from getting back to sleep.

-If you really don’t want to go outside to pee, you can use a portable toilet or rent a compact RV with a restroom inside.
+If you really don’t want to go outside to pee, you can use a portable toilet or rent a campervan or RV with a restroom.
 They even make pee funnels for women (if you’re ok with that kind of thing).